 What are some advantages and disadvantages of having a salvage or rebuilt title?

-On the other hand, purchasing a car with a rebuilt title can lead to more costs in the long-term if the repairs previously made were not up to par.
+However, unless you can handle basic repairs yourself, purchasing a car with a rebuilt title can lead to more costs in the long term if the repairs previously made are not up to par.
 When you purchase a salvage rebuilt vehicle, you are accepting that extensive damage has occurred to the vehicle.
-In some cases, there may still be undisclosed or unseen damages that could arise at a later date.
+In some cases, there may still be undisclosed or unseen damage that could arise at a later date.

 Likewise, even if the vehicle has been fully repaired, you may have trouble finding insurance coverage for the car.
-In many cases, those carriers who insure vehicles with a rebuilt title may charge the same premium as a similar vehicle with a clean title, even if your vehicle is worth much less.
+In many cases, the carriers that insure vehicles with a rebuilt title may charge the same premium as a similar vehicle with a clean title, even if your vehicle is worth much less.